bcgov/bcmaps/README.md

 ### Usage

-At the moment, there are nine layers available:
+At the moment, there are eleven layers available:

 -   `bc_bound`: Coarse provincial boundary of British Columbia (at 1:7.5M scale).